BaZi vs Zi Wei Dou Shu: Which Reading Fits Love, Career, and Timing?

 - Choose Zi Wei Dou Shu when you want to know which life area is active: love, career, money, family, movement, health, or visibility.

-- Choose a compatibility reading when the real question involves two people, not just one chart.
+- Choose compatibility when the real question involves two people.

-- Use chat when the question is specific and needs context, such as “Should I take this job?” or “Why does this relationship keep repeating the same fight?”
+- Use chat when the question needs context, such as “Should I take this job?” or “Why do we keep having the same fight?”

-- Use tarot when the question needs a shorter spread that separates the present situation, obstacle, and next step.
+- Use tarot when you want a short spread that separates the present situation, obstacle, and next step.

-- Use the broader blog library when you want examples before asking for a personal reading.
+- Browse the blog when you want examples before asking for a personal reading.

-You do not need a dramatic answer.
+You do not need the most mysterious answer.
 You need the right lens for the question in front of you.

 FAQ